 - Head injury

 Symptoms may include:

-- Sensation of spinning or rotation when you change head position that lasts less than one minute
+- Brief spinning or dizziness when you change head position

 - Loss of balance

-Many times BPPV can resolve on its own, usually within months of onset.
+Many times BPPV will resolve on its own, usually within a month or two of onset.
+If you choose to “wait it out,” you will need to make some changes to your daily activities to avoid triggering your symptoms.
 Talk with your doctor about the best treatment plan for you.

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.